OpenFAST/openfast/docs/source/user/api_change.rst

 Migration from FAST v8.16 to OpenFAST v1.0.0
 --------------------------------------------

-The transition from FAST v8 to OpenFAST is described here :ref:`fast_to_openfast`.
+The transition from FAST v8 to OpenFAST is described in detail at :ref:`fast_to_openfast`.

 ========= ==== ===============  ====================================================================================================
  Added in OpenFAST v1.0.0